 And while we’re on the meetings subject, one study on happiness at the workplace shows that 65% of managers said that meetings actually keep them from completing their work.
 Fascinating, isn’t it?
 Ironically, the purpose of meetings is to improve overall performance.

 To avoid frustration with meetings and keep your team’s productivity at the top, try reducing their frequency.
-Analyze which meetings require participation of all the team members and which ones could go just as well with only 2-3 people.
+Analyze which meetings require participation of all the team members.
+There’s a chance they could go just as well with fewer people involved.

 Dedicate specific days to meetings and discussions to avoid any distractions on ‘focus’ days and you’ll see how your team’s productivity will increase.

-Giving your team members opportunities to learn more and to grow will make them better professionals, and as a result they can bring better results to the firm.
+Giving your team members opportunities to learn more and to grow will make them better professionals.
+Therefore, they can bring better results to the firm.
 Providing learning opportunities to employees also improves retention, as it increases job satisfaction.

 Luckily, there are numerous platforms that offer online education, so learning remotely wouldn’t be a problem.
-Additionally, modern courses are divided into short videos, so your employees will be able to choose their own pace of learning in order to avoid feeling overwhelmed with new information.
+Additionally, modern courses are divided into short videos.
+Therefore, your employees will be able to choose their own pace of learning to avoid feeling overwhelmed with new information.